You must file your employment information each payday instead of filing an Employer monthly schedule (IR348) every month.

 - provide employee details for new and departing employees to us.
 This includes your employees' start and end date, contact details and date of birth (if they provide this to you).
 These details need to be filed on or before any new employees' first payday.
 We don't require these details for existing employees.
 You should let your employee know that this information will now be provided to us.

-- file by paper if these annual deductions are less than $50,000.
-If you file by paper (only available from April 2019) you'll need to file your information within 10 working days after the:
+- file by paper.
+If you file by paper, we will send you paper forms each month.
+You'll need to file your information within 10 working days of the:

 - payday, or